 When did the crisis in Yemen begin?

-The current crisis in Yemen began in 2015.
-Over the last four years, a sharp increase in violence has left nearly 80 percent of the population in need of humanitarian aid.
-Even before the current crisis, Yemen ranked among the world’s worst in malnutrition rates.
+The current humanitarian crisis in Yemen began in 2015.
+Over the last five years, a sharp increase in violence has taken a heavy toll on civilians and left nearly 80 percent of the population in dire need of humanitarian aid.
+Even before the current crisis, Yemen was the most vulnerable country in the region.
+It ranked among the world’s worst in malnutrition rates and half of its population was living in poverty, without access to safe water.

 Where are Yemenis fleeing to?

-Although more than 3 million people have been forced to flee their homes since the beginning of the crisis, fewer than 200,000 have found refuge in neighboring countries.
-The crisis in Yemen is a crisis of internal displacement.
-Many have found safety in nearly unlivable makeshift shelters cobbled together with scrap wood and plastic tarps or in abandoned structures without basic necessities like running water and toilets.
+Although approximately 3.76 million people have been forced to flee their homes since the beginning of the crisis, fewer than 200,000 have sought refuge in neighboring countries.
+Most of the population have been internally displaced across the country for years, many finding safety in makeshift shelters cobbled together with scrap wood and plastic tarps or in abandoned structures without basic necessities like running water and toilets.
+The situation is so dire that at least 1.2 million people have lost hope and tried to return home in the last year, despite conditions not being safe.

 What is the UN Refugee Agency doing to help in Yemen?